API AccessAccess dataset files directly from scripts, code, or AI agents.

 Registry is maintained as Tabular Data Package with list of datasets in core-list.csv.

-To add a dataset add it to the core-list.csv
+To add a dataset add it to the core-list.csv - we recommend fork and pull.

 Discussion of proposals for new datasets and for incorporation of prepared datasets takes place in the issues.